satriobp-lab/WatchaDoinApp/README.md

 # 📝 WatchaDoinApp

 **WatchaDoinApp** is a simple **To-Do List & Calendar app** built with **Flutter**.
-It helps you manage your daily tasks with an intuitive calendar view, task priorities, deadlines, and a summary tab for better daily planning.
+It helps you manage your daily tasks with an intuitive calendar view, task priorities, deadlines, and different summary tabs for better daily planning.
 All data is saved locally using **SharedPreferences**.

 ---